AspieSoft/go-memshare/readme.md

 This module not only converts a pointer to a string and back again, but also verifies if the receiving end is converting to a valid pointer and to the correct var type.

+You may optionally encrypt the stringified pointer to keep the memory address safe (uses aes-cfb encryption method).

 ## Installation

 ```shell script